-Dominic has been an invited artist on CBC Radio, performing a live radio concert of bassoon concertos and sonatas, and has appeared as a concerto soloist in London, Barcelona, Madrid, Lisbon, Toronto, New York City, and California.
-Recent recordings include projects with Tafelmusik, Quicksilver, Four Centuries of Bach, Chatham Baroque, Toronto Consort, and Boston Early Music Festival Chamber Ensemble.
-In addition to his work at Juilliard, Mr. Teresi also teaches at the Tafelmusik Baroque Summer Institute, and has given masterclasses at Oberlin Conservatory, University of Wisconsin-Madison, and Puerto Rico Conservatory.
-Dominic holds a Masters degree and an Artist Diploma in modern bassoon from Yale University, and a Doctorate in Early Music from Indiana University.
+Dominic has received critical acclaim for recordings of Vivaldi and Fasch bassoon concertos, and has appeared as a concerto soloist throughout Europe, Australia, and North America.
+He has been a featured artist on CBC Radio, performing a nationally broadcast radio concert of bassoon sonatas and concertos.
+In addition to his work at Juilliard, Mr. Teresi teaches at the Tafelmusik Baroque Summer Institute and American Bach Soloists Academy, and has presented research on the dulcian at the Musikinstrumentenbau Symposium in Saxony-Anhalt.
+He holds a Masters degree and an Artist Diploma in modern bassoon from Yale University, and a Doctorate in Early Music from Indiana University.

 We are committed to keeping us all safe.
 Read our Health and Safety Policy here.